-We recently held a free business seminar, “How the Right Franchise Opportunity Can Accelerate Your Movement Up the Entrepreneurial Ladder”, presented by Ed Kozemchak of ActionCOACH and Neil Sullivan of the Entrepreneur Authority of New Jersey.
-Neil and Ed were able to give real-life experiences and personal testimonials for our attendees.
+We recently held a free business seminar, “How the Right Franchise Opportunity Can Accelerate Your Movement Up the Entrepreneurial Ladder,”presented by ActionCOACH and the Entrepreneur Authority of New Jersey.
 Here is some important information you missed:

 - Reasons to be an Employee: As an employee, you build practical knowledge and experience.
 You also want to pay close attention and learn from others, and be sure to ask a lot of questions (very handy for future endeavors).
 You earn your money by what you “do” in order to maximize your earning potential.

 - Reasons to be Self-Employed: During this time you learn a lot about the company structure including sales and marketing, accounting, the true meaning of hard work, networking and making contacts, responsibility and accountability.
 Being self-employed you can make your own money and also pay less in taxes.